slink/ParFDS/README.txt

-The code is three files plus an example FDS input file.
+The code is a number of files plus an example FDS input file.

--> parFDS.py - the code which orchestrates the whole shebang -> helper_functions.py - which do some of the more mundane folder generation etc.
--> test_input_file_builder.py - basic tests to make sure I didn't break my own code along the way -> StepBoxDan.fds - an example modified FDS input template
+-> parFDS.py - the code which orchestrates the whole shebang -> example_input_file.fds - an example modified FDS input template

-Most of the important stuff takes place after the if __name__ == '__main__' in pafFDS.py
+Most of the important stuff takes place after the if __name__ == '__main__' in ParFDS.py

 Here's a walkthrough:

 The first line which defines 'input_file' tells the code where to look for the template input file.

-The 'parameters' dictionary tells the code what the parameters in this parametric study are, their ranges, and their names.
+Parameters are defined via an augmented FDS syntax which is parsed in the code base.
+Variables in this syntax for these parametric studies are {Variable_Name SWEEP First_Value, Second_Value, Nubmer_Steps}, where SWEEP is a protected word which lets ParFDS know that we will be attempting a linear parametric study in that variable.

 The 'kwargs', dictionary sets things like:
 -> 'test_name' - which is the prefix appended to all the generated FDS input files and folder names